ropensci/roweb3/content/blog/2025-04-28-news-april-2025/index.md

 ### Calls for contributions

 Refer to our [help wanted page](/help-wanted/) -- before opening a PR, we recommend asking in the issue whether help is still needed.

-The bib2df package, for parsing BibTeX files into tibbles, would need some help!
-[Issue for volunteering](https://github.com/ropensci/bib2df/issues/65).

 ## Package development corner